 - 4.1 This industry award covers employers in Australia engaged in the real estate industry in respect to their employees engaged in classifications in clause 14-Minimum rates to the exclusion of any other modern award. - 4.2 Real estate industry means the provisions of services associated with sales, acquisitions, leasing and/or management of residential, commercial, retail, industrial, recreational, hotel, retirement and any other leasehold or real property and/or businesses.
-These services include: - (a) real estate agency; - (b) business and hotel broking; - (c) strata and community title management (or similar service however described); - (d) stock and station agency;

-- (e) buyers agency; and - (f) real estate valuation. - 4.3 This award covers any employer which supplies labour on an on-hire basis in the real estate industry in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
-Clause 4.3 operates subject to the exclusions from coverage in this award. - 4.4 This award covers employers which provide group training services for trainees engaged in the real estate industry and/or parts of that industry and those trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
-Clause 4.4 operates subject to the exclusions from coverage in this award. - 4.5 The award does not cover: - (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (c) employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.6 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.
+These services include: - (a) real estate agency; - (b) business and hotel broking; - (c) strata and community title management (or similar service however described); - (d) stock and station agency; - (e) buyers agency; and - (f) real estate valuation. - 4.3 This award covers any employer which supplies labour on an on-hire basis in the real estate industry set-out in clauses 4.1 and 4.2 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+This subclause -Clause 4.8 operates subject to the exclusions from coverage in this award. - 4.4 This award covers employers which provide group training services for trainees engaged in the real estate industry and/or parts of that industry set out in clause 4.1 and 4.2 and those trainees engaged by a group training service hosted by a company to perform work at a location where the activities described herein are being performed.
+This subclause Clause 4.4 operates subject to the exclusions from coverage in this award. - 4.5 The award does not cover: - (a) an employee excluded from award coverage by the Act; - (b) employees who are covered by a modern enterprise award, or an enterprise instrument (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees; or - (c) employees who are covered by a State reference public sector modern award, or a State reference public sector transitional award (within the meaning of the Fair Work (Transitional Provisions and Consequential Amendments) Act 2009 (Cth)), or employers in relation to those employees. - 4.6 Where an employer is covered by more than one award, an employee of that employer is covered by the award classification which is most appropriate to the work performed by the employee and to the environment in which the employee normally performs the work.